Wormhole Solutions and Pre-inflationary Epoch in $F(R, T)$ Gravity with Axion Fields: INTRODUCTION

-Although inflationary cosmology successfully accounts for a wide range of observational features in the early universe, the fundamental nature of its initial conditions remains an open question.
-Recent theoretical developments in wormhole geometries and modified gravity frameworks provide promising new approaches to addressing this longstanding issue.
-Among these, $F(R,T)$ gravity is a particularly compelling candidate, offering both mathematical flexibility and profound physical implications that may yield deeper insights into the primordial conditions preceding inflation and the subsequent cosmological evolution.
+To this end, we turn to modified gravity, where various extensions to General Relativity have been proposed, such as $F(R)$, $F(T)$, and $F(G)$ gravity~\cite{Odintsov:2019mlf,Oikonomou:2018npe,Nojiri:2017qvx,Malik:2022suu,Odintsov:2020nwm,Campa:2015bpr,Tayde:2022lxd,Zhong:2018tqn}.
+Among these, $F(R,T)$ gravity, which extends the gravitational action to depend on both the Ricci scalar $R$ and the trace of the stress-energy tensor $T$, is particularly compelling for our purposes~\cite{Harko:2011kv,Alvarenga:2013syu,Liang:2025hzr}.
+This theory offers the flexibility to address multiple cosmological puzzles simultaneously, from inflationary dynamics to dark energy~\cite{Sun:2015yga,Zaregonbadi:2016xna}.
+Although the theoretical self-consistency and validity of this framework on local scales remain debated and require verification through Solar System tests~\cite{Lacombe:2023pmx,Bertini:2023pmp}, recent studies demonstrate that it exhibits remarkable robustness and aligns closely with observational data on cosmological scales—the regime most relevant to the early universe~\cite{Harko:2024sea,Nagpal:2018mpv,Bose:2022xoc,Nashed:2023pxd,Jeakel:2023hss,Ashmita:2022swc,Deb:2022hna,Gamonal:2020itt}.
+This makes it a well-motivated framework for constructing stable wormhole geometries and investigating pre-inflationary physics~\cite{Moraes:2019pao,Elizalde:2018arz,Moraes:2017rrv,Elizalde:2018frj,Moraes:2017dbs,Sahoo:2017ual,Sahoo:2018kct,Azizi:2012yv,Sahoo:2019aqz}.

-This study systematically investigates two mentioned categories of axion-dilaton wormhole solutions within \( F(R, T) \) theory: the GS type and the expanding type, additionally re-examining the “wineglass” shaped wormhole within semiclassical gravity.
-The study is organized as follows: Section~\ref{sec:2} develops the governing equations for the axion-dilaton/scalar field system in modified gravity and implements reflection symmetry boundary conditions to specify the system's initial state.
-Section~\ref{sec:3} numerically derives two wormhole solutions and quantitatively evaluates the dependence of throat geometry on coupling parameters.
-Section~\ref{sec:4} establishes a connection between anti-de Sitter (AdS) wormholes and inflationary cosmology, revealing how $\lambda$ modifies the probability measure for cosmic expansion.
-The concluding section~\ref{sec:5} synthesizes our findings and critically assesses the physical constraints on coupling parameters.
+In this paper, we address the aforementioned limitations of axion-wormhole models by embedding them within the framework of $F(R,T)$ gravity.
+The additional degrees of freedom supplied by this theory offer a new mechanism to modulate the Euclidean action and throat geometry, potentially alleviating the fine-tuning problem and enhancing the probability of prolonged inflation.
+Specifically, this study systematically investigates two key categories of axion-dilaton wormhole solutions in $F(R,T)$ theory: the Giddings-Strominger (GS) type and the expanding type.
+The paper is organized as follows: Section~\ref{sec:2} develops the equations for the system under reflection symmetry boundary conditions.
+Section~\ref{sec:3} presents numerical solutions for both wormhole types and investigates the dependence of the throat geometry on the model's coupling parameters.
+In Section~\ref{sec:4}, we connect these solutions to inflationary cosmology by analyzing their implications for the probability of cosmic creation.
+Finally, Section~\ref{sec:5} concludes with a synthesis of our findings and a discussion of the physical constraints on the theory's parameters.